While vintage fashion is on-trend right now, there’s a lot of confusion around what is considered vintage in fashion vs. retro clothing and antiques.

 However, you can’t refer to these glasses as “80s vintage” if the style is not reflecting any of the defining design elements of that era.

-Exploring the primary definition of the word ‘vintage’ can shed more light on the subject.
+Exploring the primary definition of ‘vintage’ can shed more light on the subject.

-An item of clothing, piece of jewelry, furniture, or artwork that’s at least 100 years old is described as ‘antique’.
+An item of clothing, piece of jewelry, furniture, or artwork that’s at least 100 years old is described as an ‘antique.’

-However, the age of any piece marketed as antique must be verifiable.
+However, the age of any piece marketed as an antique must be verifiable.

-The term ‘retro’ is used to describe clothing, shoes, and accessories inspired by (copies of) older designs but made in the last 20 years.
+The term ‘retro’ describes clothing, shoes, and accessories inspired by (copies of) older designs but made in the last 20 years.

 Contemporary retro garments do not have to be exact copies of designs from past eras.